 Debra gained extensive experience as an art and heritage conservator, before setting up Melbourne Conservation Services.
-Debra has previously worked for the National Archives of Australia, Heritage Victoria, and the National Museum of Cambodia and the National Library of Laos.
+Debra has previously worked for the National Archives of Australia, Heritage Victoria, the National Museum of Cambodia and the National Library of Laos.

 Debra worked for Heritage Victoria as a Heritage Care Officer.
 In the role of Heritage Care Officer Debra provided advice on preservation and storage to small museums and archives across Victoria.
 Debra travelled to many museums and archives to deliver preservation and conservation advice to staff and volunteers.

 Debra also worked at the National Museum of Cambodia on their collection of glass plate negatives.
 She trained local staff in handling and care of the glass plate negative collection, and on storage of the collection.
 Debra carried out treatment on broken negatives, and photographed these for the museum.

 In 2015 Debra worked on a project at the National Library of Laos.
 Debra carried out conservation repairs in the Rare Book Collection of the Library.
 Debra also trained staff in the preservation, care and storage of these books.

 Melbourne Conservation carries out a range of art conservation on photographs, works of art on paper, books, documents, maps and plans, as well as ceramics and other objects.
 Melbourne Conservation provides preservation and conservation services to the public, to collectors, and to institutions.